Becoming a CO-OP Employer

 - How students should apply

-- Employers can post the position on WorkNet (online recruiting system), making it available for students to log into their account and apply electronically and/or notify the co-op office about the opportunity.
-Students are notified about co-op opportunities in their industry via email and social media.
+- Employers can post the position on Handshake (online recruiting system), making it available for students to log into their account and apply electronically and/or notify the co-op office about the opportunity.

 - The employer reviews resumes and determines which students are chosen to interview for the available position.
-The employer may contact students on their own behalf or may work with the CO-OP office to schedule on-campus interviews.
-Contact the CO-OP office for more information.
+The employer may contact students on their own behalf or may work with the Career Center or the Co-op office to schedule on-campus interviews.

 Benefits of Hiring a CO-OP Student